-If you have a physical, psychological, medical or learning disability that may impact your course work, please contact Disability Support Services, ECC (Educational Communications Center) Building, room 128, (631) 632-6748.
+If you have a physical, psychological, medical, or learning disability that may impact your course work, please contact the Student Accessibility Support Center, 128 ECC Building, (631) 632-6748, or at sasc@stonybrook.edu.
 They will determine with you what accommodations are necessary and appropriate.
 All information and documentation is confidential.

-Students requiring emergency evacuation are encouraged to discuss their needs with their professors and Disability Support Services.
-For procedures and information, go to the following website: http://www.ehs.sunysb.edu/fire/disabilities/asp
+Students who require assistance during emergency evacuation are encouraged to discuss their needs with their professors and the Student Accessibility Support Center.
+For procedures and information go to the following website: https://ehs.stonybrook.edu/programs/fire-safety/emergency- evacuation/evacuation-guide-people-physical-disabilities and search Fire Safety and Evacuation and Disabilities.